-In common with many charitable organizations, the Canadian Diabetes Association (o/a Diabetes Canada) derives revenue from donations, bequests and other fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Canadian Diabetes Association (o/a Diabetes Canada).
-Therefore, we were not able to determine whether any adjustments might be necessary to support from the public, excess of revenue over expenses, and cash flows from operations for the year ended December 31, 2021 and 2020, current assets as at December 31, 2021 and 2020 and fund balances as at January 1 and December 31 for both 2021 and 2020.
-Our audit opinion on the financial statements for the year ended December 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many charitable organizations, the Organization derives revenue from donations, bequests and other fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization.
+Therefore, we were not able to determine whether any adjustments might be necessary to support from the public, excess of revenue over expenses, and cash flows from operations for the year ended December 31, 2022 and 2021, current assets as at December 31, 2022 and 2021 and fund balances as at January 1 and December 31 for both 2022 and 2021.
+Our audit opinion on the financial statements for the year ended December 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.